 Although CCSD 89 has removed all asbestos-containing materials inside schools, with the exception of floor tiles and mastic, the district maintains an asbestos management plan for each school building.
 These plans are located in the district office, and each school has a copy of the plan for that building.
-All questions concerning the asbestos management plans should be directed to the Director of Buildings and Grounds.
+All questions concerning the asbestos management plans should be directed to Ron Henson, Buildings and Grounds, at (630) 469-8900, ext.
+4302.